goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 Tutorial --- Part 1
 ~~~~~~~~~~~~~~~~~~~

-This chapter presents a tutorial exercise demonstrating how to build a
+This :ref:`chapter <tut1-tutorial>` presents a tutorial exercise
-simple ticket collector application using BlueBream.
-Part 1 introduces
+demonstrating how to build a simple ticket collector application using
-basic BlueBream concepts.
+BlueBream.
+Part 1 introduces basic BlueBream concepts.

 Tutorial --- Part 2
 ~~~~~~~~~~~~~~~~~~~

-This chapter is a continuation of the ticket collector application tutorial excercises, providing more detail regarding forms and schemas.
+This :ref:`chapter <tut2-tutorial>` is a continuation of the ticket collector application tutorial excercises, providing more detail regarding forms and schemas.

 Tutorial --- Part 3
 ~~~~~~~~~~~~~~~~~~~

-This chapter is a continuation of the ticket collector application tutorial.
+This :ref:`chapter <tut3-tutorial>` is a continuation of the ticket
+collector application tutorial.
 This chapter cover skinning with BlueBream.

 Tutorial --- Part 4
 ~~~~~~~~~~~~~~~~~~~

-This chapter is a continuation of the ticket collector application tutorial.
+This :ref:`chapter <tut4-tutorial>` is a continuation of the ticket collector application tutorial.
 This chapter cover Security related things like users, roles & permissions.

 Manual
 ~~~~~~